Find the best places to see cherry blossom with SWR

 Cherry Blossom at RHS Garden Wisley

-Visiting RHS Wisley in the spring is a joy in itself, but arriving you’ll enter the estate through an avenue of 140 blossoming cherry trees – a fitting introduction to this glorious garden.
-Japan’s beloved Prunus x Yeodensis species, with its pure white flowers and light perfume, the Prunus x Yedoensis was selected for Wisley by RHS experts for its beauty and resilience – and it makes for an incredible picture too..
+Visiting RHS Wisley in the spring is a joy in itself, but arriving you’ll enter the estate through an avenue of 140 blossoming cherry trees, a perfect introduction to this glorious garden.
+Japan’s beloved Prunus x Yeodensis species, with its pure white flowers and light perfume, the Prunus x Yedoensis was selected for Wisley by RHS experts for its beauty and resilience, and it makes for an incredible picture too..

 How to get there: The nearest station to RHS Garden is Woking.
 From there, catch the RHS shuttle and get off at the gardens.
 And don’t forget that travelling car-free can get you 30% off your entry!
 Just show your train or bus ticket, taxi receipt or bike on arrival.